5 Steps to Passing Your NDIS Audit

 • The Commission will then make a final decision based on the audit finding, as well as a "scoring" of your services

-Remember, the goal of a registered NDIS provider, or any provider for that matter, is to make sure they consistently deliver best-practice services to their clients.
-It is the goal of the auditor and the NDIS to make sure that service providers are doing their part and meeting their legal and compliance requirements.
+Remember, the goal of a registered NDIS provider is to consistently deliver best-practice services to their clients.
+The auditor and the NDIS also want to confirm that service providers are doing their part and meeting their legal and compliance requirements.

 Aalia Hussein